arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 - [ ] external client use (product release)
 - [ ] external client engagement (client engagement)

 #### 5. watsonx.ai Python SDK

-All IBM teams going into production must use the [watsonx.ai Python SDK](https://ibm.github.io/watson-machine-learning-sdk/install.html) until the GA of the watsonx.ai APIs (currently in beta).
+All IBM teams are highy encouraged to go into production with the [watsonx.ai Python SDK](https://ibm.github.io/watson-machine-learning-sdk/install.html) until the GA of the watsonx.ai APIs (currently in beta).

-- [ ] Our product is using the SDK for our release
+- [ ] Our product will use the Python SDK for our release
+- [ ] Our product will use the Beta API for our release and are aware there will be breaking changes for GA and other releases.

+Please have your developers join our slack channel for updates: #delivering-llms-in-product-in-2023

 #### 6. Model: